Back to Basics (campaign): Media reaction

 During 1993, Britain was going through what has been characterised as a moral panic on the issue of single mothers.
-Government ministers regularly made speeches on the issue, such as John Redwood's condemnation of "young women [who] have babies with no apparent intention of even trying marriage or a stable relationship with the father of the child" from July 1993, and Peter Lilley's characterisation of single mothers as "benefit-driven" and "undeserving" from the same year.
-The murder of James Bulger earlier in 1993, by two young boys from single-parent families, served to intensify the media frenzy.
+Government ministers regularly made speeches on the issue, such as Secretary of State for Wales John Redwood's condemnation of "young women [who] have babies with no apparent intention of even trying marriage or a stable relationship with the father of the child" from July 1993, and Secretary of State for Social Security Peter Lilley's characterisation of single mothers as "benefit-driven" and "undeserving" from the same year.
+The murder of James Bulger in February 1993, committed by two young boys from single-parent families, served to intensify the media frenzy.

-Apart from some generic platitudes about families and self-reliance, Major's speech said nothing specific about sexual behaviour or single motherhood.
+Apart from some general appeals to the nuclear family and self-reliance, Major's "Back to Basics" speech said nothing specific about sexual behaviour or single motherhood.
 On 6 January 1994, Major explicitly stated that the campaign was not "a crusade about personal morality".
-Despite this, the "Back to Basics" campaign was widely interpreted by the media as including a "family values" component.
+Despite this, the campaign was widely interpreted by the media as including a "family values" component.
 According to Debbie Epstein and Richard Johnson:

 It is true that there was little in his original speech about sexuality ...
 What proved critical, however, was the adoption of a moral traditionalist tone, including the usual references to 'the family' and 'responsibility', and the labelling of the Conservative Party as the party of morality.
 The party was now vulnerable to every personal moral disclosure, around financial and political corruption, but also, given the press's own agenda, around sexuality.
 For editors and journalists, the high-profile espousal of morality offered additional justification for the papers' risky stories, and a further defence against threats to introduce privacy legislation against press intrusion.
 It was indubitably 'in the public interest' not to hush up misdemeanours within the Back To Basics party, however private.

-Writing in his diary shortly after and in reference to the Michael Brown story (Brown being a government whip who resigned in 1994 in the wake of newspaper revelations that he had taken a trip to Barbados with a 20-year-old man), Piers Morgan, who exposed many of the sexual scandals as editor of the News of the World, opined:
+Writing in his diary shortly after, in reference to the resignation of Michael Brown as a government whip in 1994 following newspaper revelations that he had taken a trip to Barbados with a 20-year-old man, journalist Piers Morgan, who helped expose many Conservative Party scandals as editor of the News of the World, opined:

 Major brought all these exposés on himself, with that ludicrous 'Back to Basics' speech at the last Tory conference ...
 It strikes me that probably every Tory MP is up to some sexual shenanigans, but we can hardly get them all fired or there will be nobody left to run the country.
 Still, needs must.
-Brown's shenanigans will shift a few papers, get followed everywhere and ensure the NoW [News of the World] leads the news agenda again.
+Brown's shenanigans will shift a few papers, get followed everywhere and ensure the NoW leads the news agenda again.
 We're on a roll and it feels fantastic.

 Scandals

-The following scandals were linked to the "Back To Basics" campaign in the media:
+The following scandals were linked to the "Back to Basics" campaign in the media: